MLGlobalHealth/starter-hugo-research-group/content/sa_aimsximperial2025/application/_index.md

 <br/>
 **Deadline to apply:** 31th January 2025

-Form for external applicants to apply.
-Should include:
+External applicants should complete an application form (link above).
+The form will require applicants to provide the following information:
   + Organisation (and whether student/staff)
   + Upload CV (qualifications and to confirm coding skills)
   + Link to Github profile
   + Short description of previous projects
   + Details of 1 referee
   + Short bio/personal statement on why they want to attend/what they hope to gain from the course

-  + Short test?
-Covering python knowledge and basic Bayesian inference
+Apllicants may also be required to complete a short test covering python knowledge and basic Bayesian inference.

 **Contact:** Dr Alexandra Blenkinsop (<a.blenkinsop@imperial.ac.uk>)